tueimage/essential-skills/python-essentials.md

 v = l.pop()  # l now contains ['one', three'], v contains 'four'
 ```

-Likewise there are methods to reverse and sort the list *in place*
+Likewise there are methods to reverse and sort the list *in place*:

 ```python
 l = ['b', 'c', 'a']